rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 frustrated.
 It often crashes on me, it often feels slow, and there are certain things that I want to do that I don't know how.

-The normal way of solving these problems I think would include
+The normal way of solving those problems I think would include

-* Try the latest version of Kdenlive (would require me to upgrade Fedora version as well)
+* Trying the latest version of Kdenlive (would require me to upgrade Fedora version as well)
-* Buy a faster computer
+* Buying a faster computer
-* Learn Kdenlive better
+* Learning Kdenlive better

 But I can program, and I like to build things.
-So from that point of view, the obvious solution to my problem is to build my own video editor specifically for my needs.
+So from that point of view, the obvious solution is to build my own video editor specifically for my needs.

+Even if it ends up being unusable as my video editor, I will have had a good time working on it and most likely learned a thing or two.

 ## More ideas

-On June 16 I sketched the following in my notebook:
+On June 16 I sketch the following in my notebook:

 <p>
 <center>